ctu-mrs/maslo/README.md

 # Motor Angular Speeds - Lidar Odometry (MAS-LO)

 This repository contains the public open-source implementation of the MAS-LO algorithm proposed in our T-RO publication [1].
-The implementation is developed for ROS1 Noetic and Ubuntu 20.04 and depends on the preintegrated [MAS Factor](https://github.com/ctu-mrs/mas_factor) and [GTSAM](https://github.com/borglab/gtsam) fractor graph optimization framework.
+The implementation is developed for ROS1 Noetic and Ubuntu 20.04 and depends on the preintegrated [MAS Factor](https://github.com/ctu-mrs/mas_factor) and [GTSAM](https://github.com/borglab/gtsam) factor graph optimization framework.

 *If you use our work please cite our publication [1].*